rlite/rlite/README.md

     int rina_unregister(int fd, const char *dif, const char *appl, int flags)

 This function unregisters the application name appl from the DIF where it was registered to.
 The dif argument must match the one passed to rina register().
-After a successful unregis- tration, flow allocation requests can no longer be received on fd.
-The meaning of the RINA F - NOWAIT flag is the same as in rina register(), allowing non-blocking unregistration, to be later completed by calling rina register wait().
+After a successful unregistration, flow allocation requests can no longer be received on fd.
+The meaning of the RINA F NOWAIT flag is the same as in rina register(), allowing non-blocking unregistration, to be later completed by calling rina register wait().
 Returns 0 on success, -1 on error, with the errno code properly set.

     int rina_register_wait(int fd, int wfd)

-This function is called to wait for the completion of a (un)registration procedure previously ini- tiated with a call to rina register() or rina unregister on fd which had the RINA - F NOWAIT flag set.
-The wfd file descriptor must match the one that was returned by rina - [un]register().
+This function is called to wait for the completion of a (un)registration procedure previously initiated with a call to rina register() or rina unregister on fd which had the RINA F NOWAIT flag set.
+The wfd file descriptor must match the one that was returned by rina[un]register().
 It returns 0 on success, -1 error, with the errno code properly set.

     int rina_flow_accept(int fd, char **remote_appl,
                         struct rina_flow_spec *spec, unsigned int flags)

 This function is called to accept an incoming flow request arrived on fd.
-If flags does not contain RINA F NORESP, it also sends a positive response to the requesting application; other- wise, the response (positive or negative) can be sent by a subsequent call to the rina flow - respond().
+If flags does not contain RINA F NORESP, it also sends a positive response to the requesting application;
+otherwise, the response (positive or negative) can be sent by a subsequent call to the rina flow respond().
 On success, the char* pointed by remote appl, if not NULL, is assigned the name of the requesting application.
 The memory for the requestor name is allocated by the callee and must be freed by the caller.
 Moreover, if spec is not NULL, the referenced data structure is filled with the QoS specification specified by the requesting application.
 If flags does not contain RINA F NORESP, on success this function returns a file descriptor that can be subsequently used with standard I/O system calls (write(), read(), select()...) to exchange SDUs on the flow and synchronize.
-If flags does contain RINA F NORESP, on success a positive number is returned as an handle to be passed to a subsequent call to rina - flow respond().
+If flags does contain RINA F NORESP, on success a positive number is returned as an handle to be passed to a subsequent call to rina flow respond().
 Hence the code

     cfd = rina_flow_accept(fd, &x, flags &  RINA_F_NORESP)